Burnaby - Gilmore Diversion

 A caring community can contribute greatly to the success of shelter guests on their journey into stable housing.
 BC Housing will keep lines of communication open throughout this project.

-We also welcome questions and comments by email to communityrelations@bchousing.org.
+In the meantime, we welcome questions and comments by email to communityrelations@bchousing.org.